sasikanthpamuru/docker_pull_python/README.md

 This python script accepts 2 required arguments and others are optional.
 The script will run only if the required arguments are provided.

-Required Arguments : s3 bucketname and the filepath Optional Arguments : Registry name, username , password and awsprofile name
+Required Arguments : s3 bucketname and the filepath. </br>
+Optional Arguments : Registry name, username , password and awsprofile name.

-Use Optional arguments in the below scenarios
+**Use Optional arguments in the below scenarios** </br>
 a) Use awsprofile , When you want to use a particular AWS profile.
-Example : Dev , Production etc. Please check the .aws/credentials file for more info.
+Example : Dev , Production etc. Please check the .aws/credentials file for more info. </br>
-b) Use the rest of optional arguments , When you want to use a registry other than hub.docker.io.
+b) Use the rest of optional arguments , When you want to use a registry other than hub.docker.io. </br>

-How to use with examples :
+**How to use with examples** :

 There is a help section to the script.
 Use the **-h** argument.